 As an extension of Reason #2 we can investigate further how organic foods can prevent other issues of danger for consumers.
 The main issues spoken about commonly are large scale farming crises such as the bovine spongiform encephalopathy (BSE) and foot and mouth disease events which occurred in Europe a few years ago.
 These issues are related to conventional livestock production methods where animals are fed animal flour (waste animal meat and bone), and in the organic farm environment these risks are removed as only organic food is provided to the animals.

-Obviously in the case of BSE, humans who consume affected animal meat can develop the very serious Creutzfeldt–Jakob disease, an incurable and fatal neurodegenerative disease.
-Additionally, regulation of farming practices can similarly prevent the dangers of food irradiation and genetic modification, leaving organic food a very tempting option for many consumers.
+Regulation of farming practices can prevent the dangers of food irradiation and genetic modification, leaving organic food a very tempting option for many consumers.

 Reason #4- Organic = Quality

 Unfortunately, a large amount of the research which compares the quality of organic foods vs regular foods is flawed by methodological issues in the experiments undertaken (6).
 However, as suggested previously data does indicate higher levels of nutrient contents in organically grown crops (41-42), which may be due to dilution of nutrient content is conventional crops which have a higher water content (29,34).

 Additionally, in organic pig farms the removal of synthetic amino acid supplements from the pig’s diets, shows a greater amount of intramuscular fat in the animals, which is deemed a very positive aspect of eating quality in the meat (43).
 Indicating that both organically grown crops and organically reared animal meats may show greater food quality characteristics compared to normal products.